 137. Power to appoint scrutineers

-(1) Each candidate may appoint one scrutineer to represent him at the scrutiny and count of votes at each place where such scrutiny and count are conducted.
+(1) Each candidate may appoint scrutineers to represent him at the scrutiny and count of votes at each place where such scrutiny and count are conducted.

-(2) Such appointment shall be made in writing and addressed to the Returning Officer, or Assistant Returning Officer, as the case may be.
+(2) An appointment under subsection (1) shall be made in writing and addressed to the Returning Officer, or Assistant Returning Officer, as the case may be.

+(3) For each place where the scrutiny and count of votes are conducted, each candidate may appoint not more than —

+(a) 2 scrutineers; or

+(b) if counting of votes takes place simultaneously at 2 or more locations in that place, one scrutineer for each of those locations,

+unless the Returning Officer, or Assistant Returning Officer, as the case may be, allows a greater number.

 [Section 137 amended by No. 40 of 1987 s.
-84.]
+84; No. 64 of 2006 s.
+36.]

 138. Submissions by scrutineers